API Documentation

 This method needs a model which contains rows with single or composite keys for rows.
 Those rows that have matching records in a provided by {name} definition are removed.

-Model (Array of objects):
+Structure (Array of objects):

 [